Perspective-Equivariance for Unsupervised Imaging with Camera Geometry: Experiments

 Results for noiseless pansharpening are shown in \cref{fig:result_pan_noiseless,tab:result_pan_noiseless} and noisy in \cref{fig:result_pan_noisy,tab:result_pan_noisy}.
 On QNR, EI with any transform outperforms classical methods including the bespoke HCS baseline.
 EI also outperforms all existing pure MC-based unsupervised losses GDD, SSQ, Z-PNN and PanGan \cite{uezato_guided_2020,luo_pansharpening_2020,ciotola_pansharpening_2022,ma_pan-gan_2020}, which produce structural and spectral artifacts in their reconstructions; we attribute this to the fact that these losses are unable to recover information lost in the nullspace of the forward problem.
 While here, perspective-EI was added onto the MC loss from GDD \cite{uezato_guided_2020}, each of the above competitors can be significantly improved by adding this; see SM.
 Compared to self-supervised learning with Wald's protocol, qualitatively we recover much more accurate information \eg correct lightness of cars and lorries that are both spectrally and structurally consistent with inputs.
 EI also has a higher no-reference quality than oracle supervised learning, suggesting a lower generalisation gap (see SM).

-We observe better results when using our pan+tilt transform compared to the linear shift transform from \cite{chen_equivariant_2021}.
-However, by compounding transforms into ours from \cref{tab:homo_special_cases} (affine, full perspective) we observe even better results as we are increasing the structure in the model.
+We observe better results when using all our proposed transforms from \cref{tab:homo_special_cases} compared to the linear shift transform from \cite{chen_equivariant_2021}, as we are increasing the structure in the model.
+Transforms with a perspective or pan+tilt effect perform the best.
+As perspective-EI's no-reference quality is the best, we suspect that the reference metrics break down as the quality surpasses that of the reference.

 All of the above are exacerbated in the noisy scenario, where the unsupervised competitors degrade in performance, even in our moderate noise scenario.
 The classical baseline, Brovey, is not competitive in this scenario.
 Again, Wald's protocol contains spectral inconsistencies.
-Perspective EI remains robust to noise, with pan+tilt EI (which has a perspective effect) approaching the oracle supervised performance, which has access to clean GT.
+Perspective-EI remains robust to noise, with pan+tilt EI approaching the oracle supervised performance (\textit{idem} above for comparison), which has access to clean GT (impossible to obtain in real-world).